 Cooking Class – Learn to cook an authentic Thai meal.
 One of the neatest ways to get kids to try new foods is to have them cook the food themselves!
 Phuket has several cooking classes that are kid-friendly if needed.
 The Phuket Thai Cooking Academy is a good one for kids and especially convenient for families since they provide transportation.
 Before the class begins, they take you to a local market where everyone shops for the ingredients they’ll be using in their Thai dishes.
 Kids will be amused by the seafood in the wet market.
 Some of the fish and squids are so fresh they are still wiggling around.
 Once you arrive at the school, kids and parents will learn food carving in addition to making multiple dishes.
 Once everything is prepared, you all get to enjoy lunch or dinner together as a family.

-Shopping – Surprisingly, the shopping in Phuket is quite good.
+Shopping: Surprisingly, the shopping in Phuket is quite good.
 There are several places to shop, including the mall at Patong Beach, Jang Ceylon.
+Some fun souvenirs include: hand carved soap, keychains and magnets, massage oils, incense, cosmetics, T-shirts and clothes.
+We found some Adidas and Nike shirts for super cheap.
+They were probably knock offs, but who cares!

 Day 3: Elephants and Beaches